Mgbo247/OkpaniGoodnessMgbodichimma-Assignment-/README.md

 7. Security: Speech recognition technology is being utilized in security systems to enable voice authentication, recognizing people only by their voiceprint and giving access only to authorized individuals.

 Companies that use speech recognition technology include Amazon (Alexa), Apple (Siri), Google (Google Assistant), IBM (Watson), Microsoft (Cortana), Samsung (Bixby), Nuance Communications (Dragon Naturally Speaking), and Speechmatics.

+No.3.
+Locomotion.

+Locomotion in artificial intelligence refers to the movement of robots or other autonomous systems.
+For the past few decades, there has been a lot of research in the field of locomotion, with the aim of creating robots and machines that can move in ways that are similar to humans and animals.
+This has led to the development of a range of locomotion techniques, from bipedal walking and running to swimming and flying.

+Here are some real-life applications of AI-based locomotion:

+1. Robotics: Robots are being designed to move in different ways, such as walking, climbing or rolling, allowing machines to perform a wider range of tasks.

+2. Military: Robots have been developed for ground-based transportation and scouting in military missions, and drones for airborne reconnaissance.

+3. Healthcare: Robotic systems are used to provide mobility assistance to patients with mobility disabilities, helping them to perform everyday activities.

+4. Agriculture: Autonomous farming robots that can plant and harvest crops, maintain soil quality and perform other tasks are being developed to help increase production and reduce labour costs.

+5. Automotive: Autonomous vehicles that can move around without human intervention are already being tested by major automotive brands such as Tesla, Google, and Uber.

+6. Space exploration: Robots are being used to explore other planets and satellites, such as the Mars Rover.

+7. Entertainment: Robots can now move around and entertain guests in theme parks, or used in movie special effects.

+One example of a company that uses AI-based locomotion is Boston Dynamics, which designs and creates robots with advanced mobility.
+Another example is the French company, Exotec Solutions, that uses robots to pick and deliver orders in warehouses.
+Altitude Angel is also a company that makes use of drones to offer a real-time look at air traffic, to assist in their mission to create more efficient and safer skies.